AmanSurushe/Super-Memo-Doc/modules/prd/community-features.md

 ## Core Principles

 ### Privacy-First Design
-- **Default Private**: All cards and labels are private by default
+- **Default Private**: All cards and decks are private by default
 - **Explicit Consent**: Sharing requires deliberate user action
-- **Granular Control**: Users control sharing at the label level with individual card exclusions
+- **Granular Control**: Users control sharing at the deck level with individual card exclusions
 - **Revocable Sharing**: Users can make shared content private at any time

 ### Quality Assurance